KlaraMartinsson/Bombastic-Baths/README.md

 Strong Tags (Strong Emphasis):

-Utilize the <strong> HTML tag to underscore crucial keywords or phrases.
+Utilize the HTML strong tag to underscore crucial keywords or phrases.
 This aids search engines in recognizing the significance of these terms within the content.

 Link Descriptions: